Explore Jobs

 “Job” Searches Vs. “Unemployment” Searches For The Past 7 Days

-Just to show, this is in no way seasonally impacted, here is the same week a year ago:
+To demonstrate that this trend is not seasonally impacted, we compared it to the same week a year ago:

-Interest in “unemployment” surged in each state following closings of bars/restaurants and other non-essential businesses.
-In states where it peaked earlier, such as Missouri, it can typically be traced back to metro actions such as St. Louis.
+Interest in “unemployment” surged following the closure of various businesses.
+In states where interest peaked earlier, such as Missouri, this can often be traced back to metro area actions.

-People Aren’t Going Through The Job Search Funnel
+People Aren’t Engaging with the Job Search Funnel

-As you can see below, interest in popular job search sites are also down:
+Below, you can see the diminished interest in popular job search sites:

 Here’s What People ARE Searching For…

-While we can’t guarantee that the newly remote employees are “Netflix and working”, it’s certainly fun to speculate about.
+While we can’t definitively say that remote workers are “Netflix and working,” it’s certainly a fun notion to entertain.

 Closing Thoughts On Rising Interest In Unemployment But Not Jobs